 Each plan has 6 dinners and 1 dessert.
 It comes with a grocery list and printable recipes.
 There are also tips on cooking, freezing extras for future meals and timing things so you can fit the meals to your schedule.

 Choose which plan to print for the week and head to the store.
-At just $4 per month, it’s a great way to save time on meal planning.
+It’s a great way to save time on meal planning.

 See, you can be lazy and organized too.